 At the same time, the extraordinary power of the accessibility features built into OS X presents potential security issues, which Apple has addressed in a variety of ways since the Accessibility API was introduced in Mac OS X 10.2 Jaguar.
 Chief among Apple's security precautions, accessibility is turned off by default on all Macintosh computers.
 To use an assistive application, a user must deliberately enable access allowing the assistive application to monitor and control the computer using accessibility features, and authentication with an administrator password is required.

-In OS X 10.7 Lion and 10.8 Mountain Lion, the user enables access globally for all applications by selecting the "Enable access for assistive devices" checkbox in Accessibility (or Universal Access) preferences.
+In OS X v10.7 Lion and v10.8 Mountain Lion, the user enables access globally for all applications by selecting the "Enable access for assistive devices" checkbox in Accessibility (or Universal Access) preferences.
 In most assistive applications, a dialog advises the user to open System Preferences, go to the indicated preferences pane, and manually select the checkbox.
 Some assistive applications open the preferences pane for the user, while a few others enable access for the user automatically using a relatively little-known AppleScript command, but authentication with an administrator password is still required.
-A very small number of assistive applications—including PFiddlesoft's UI Browser and UI Actions—use a per-application trust mechanism that is difficult to implement but as easy on the user as the AppleScript technique.
-It provides greater security by allowing users to leave the global access setting turned off, and authentication is still required.
+A very small number of assistive applications—including PFiddlesoft's UI Browser and UI Actions—used a per-application trust mechanism in Lion and Mountain Lion that was difficult to implement but as easy on the user as the AppleScript technique.
+It provided greater security by allowing users to leave the global access setting turned off, and authentication was still required.

-Security has been tightened in OS X 10.9 Mavericks.
+Security has been tightened in OS X v10.9 Mavericks and newer.
 Apple has removed the global access feature from Accessibility preferences and introduced a new per-application trust mechanism.
 In addition, the AppleScript technique for enabling access programmatically has been eliminated by making the relevant properties read-only.
-Access can now be granted only to individual assistive applications, and the user must do it manually by selecting each application's checkbox in the Privacy pane's Accessibility list in Security & Privacy preferences.
+Access can now be authorized only for individual assistive applications, and the user must do it manually by selecting each application's checkbox in the Privacy pane's Accessibility list in Security & Privacy preferences.
 The new trust mechanism is very easy for assistive application developers to implement.
 While it is a little more difficult for users, they do reap the benefits of increased security.
 The difficulty is ameliorated as much as possible by a built-in system alert that offers to open System Preferences for the user, automatically adding the assistive application to the Accessibility list and bringing it to the front so the user can select the appropriate checkbox—after authenticating with an administrator password to unlock Security & Privacy preferences.

-To assist developers in adapting to the new Mavericks security mechanism, PFiddlesoft has written two free developer utilities and posted the source code here in the form of Xcode 5.0.1 projects for download.
-One is Accessibility Testbench and the other is PFAssistive Testbench.
+To assist developers in adapting to the new Mavericks security mechanism, PFiddlesoft has written two free developer utilities and posted the source code for examination.
+One is available for download on the Accessibility Testbench page, and the other can be downloaded here: PFAssistive Testbench source code.
 They are identical except that PFAssistive Testbench embeds our PFAssistive Framework and uses one of its methods, while Accessibility Testbench uses the corresponding accessibility API function and does not require PFAssistive Framework.
-Download either of them and study its code to learn how your assistive application can present alert sheets in Mavericks with customized wording instead of the fixed, freestanding modal alert presented by the system.
+Download either of them and study the code to learn how your assistive application can present alert sheets in Mavericks or newer with customized wording instead of the fixed, freestanding modal alert presented by the system.
 In addition, learn how your assistive application can be notified and respond appropriately when the user grants or denies access in Security & Privacy preferences.
 Finally, both utilities include a routine that resets the Accessibility List so that developers can repeatedly test their assistive applications as if they were being launched for the first time on the computer.

 The PFiddlesoft Frameworks are copyrighted software.
 This is a summary of the license terms.
 For the legally binding terms consult the licenses themselves.
 The licenses are embedded in the frameworks’ bundles, or download the PFAssistive Framework distribution license and the PFEventTaps Framework distribution license.